bpepitoneperez/Searchle/README.md

 # Searchle React Frontend
-Basically a Worlde x Where's Waldo fusion
+Basically a Wordle x Where's Waldo fusion

 This frontend is built with React and React-Router, with some bootstrap and other css for styling.